prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-1.md

 6. **Composition and Image Blending:**

-   - Add other images that work with your subject and background.
+   - Add a minimum of **2** additional images that work with your subject and background.
    - Select and place elements from these images into your composition.
    - Arrange, scale, and rotate to create a pleasing composition.
    - Adjust lighting and color for consistency.